 The Board has established an Audit Committee (AC) to oversee the internal and external audit processes, review the financial information of the Company, the financial reporting system and internal control procedures, as well as all related party transactions.
 As part of the oversight of the external audit process, the AC discusses the nature and scope of the external audit and matters that the external auditor may wish to discuss.
 The AC also reviews the external auditor’s management letter and ensures that the management will provide a timely response to any issues raised by the external auditor’s management letter.
 The AC acts as the key representative body for overseeing the Company’s relationship with the external auditor.

-For the financial year ended 31 December 2015, the AC reviewed the amount of fees paid for audit and non-audit services provided by the external auditor, as well as length of tenure, and was of the view that they do not compromise the independence of advice given.
+For the financial year ended 31 December 2017, the AC reviewed the amount of fees paid for audit and non-audit services provided by the external auditor, as well as length of tenure, and was of the view that it was appropriate and would not compromise the independence of advice given.

 As whistle-blowing arrangements are centralized at Group Office, this is reviewed by the AIA Group Audit Committee.